 In the book Sex, Drugs, Rock & Roll, and Musicals, Scott Miller writes "Like some of the other great composers working in musical theatre today (Bill Finn, Larry O'Keefe, Adam Guettel, Tom Kitt, Jason Robert Brown), Jarrow knows how to use a rock/pop vocabulary in the theatre without violating the conventions of a musical.
 His songs have the repetition and surface simplicity of real rock and pop, but they also have the continually unfolding complexity and communication of important information that theatre songs need to do good storytelling.
 If you listen closely, there are hundreds of tiny, subtle moments that elevate the lyrics... and so often, where there is repetition, there is also subtle variation that changes the emotion or context just enough that it moves us forward dramatically."

-Kyle was featured in the 25th Anniversary issue of American Theater Magazine.
+Kyle in the 25th Anniversary issue of American Theater Magazine.